lehe93/textbased-adventure/README.md

 Done:
 -
+- Creating more items and place them in different rooms.
 - Testing and finalizing level ups. (currently in progress)
 - Death leads to a restart (currently in progress)
 - check_enemy function is done